bookofproofs/bookofproofs.github.io/_sources/history/18th-century/herschel.md

 * Without knowing any details, Herschel was able to take photographs himself within a few days.
 * Indeed Herschel was able to achieve this remarkably rapid breakthrough due to the work that he had conducted and published in 1819 on chemical processes related to photography.
 * Herschel went on to publish a number of further papers on photography, in 1839, 1840 and 1842.
-* In fact many people have wondered why Herschel himself never made the steps which would have led to his being recognised as the inventor of photography.
+* Many people have wondered why Herschel himself never made the steps which would have led to his being recognised as the inventor of photography.
 * It was not a job which Herschel found to his liking.
 * There were difficulties in dealing with staff, difficulties in dealing with the Treasury, but perhaps most significantly of all to Herschel, he no longer could pursue his scientific interests.
 * Herschel was a scientist by nature, not a business man.